quasarbright/quasarbright.github.io/what-i-wish-i-knew-before-first-webapp.md

 I made a web-app using aws lambda (python), api gateway, dynamodb, s3, elasticsearch, python for the backend.
 Made a react frontend (ts) deployed with amplify

+# use neptune

+haven't looked too much into it, but it seems like neptune would be a much better way to store data.
+It's such a pain to manage relationships and sorting and stuff in ddb, neptune is graph-based, claims to be good for social media, and claims to scale.

 # use flask (or a different language)

 I had a single lambda for the whole api and did routing internally.
 I made my own flask-like routing decorator with a path-argument system.
 Flask has that and much more.